sagemath/sagecell/contrib/vm/README.md

 ## Maintenance Notes

-1. Used GitHub repositories are cached in EVM to reduce download size for upgrades.
+1. Used GitHub repositories are cached in `/root/github/` to reduce download size for upgrades.
 2. EVM is configured to install security updates automatically.
-3. Base and master containers are always fully updated before cloning deployment nodes.
+3. Master containers are always fully updated before cloning deployment nodes.
 4. Deployment nodes are configured to install security updates automatically.
 5. EVM, deployment, and test containers should start automatically after reboot of the host machine.

-6. If you want to upgrade to the current SageCell, run
+## Upgrading

+1. Check if you have any custom changes to `container_manager.py` and save them in a patch:

     ```bash
+    diff -u github/sagecell/contrib/vm/container_manager.py container_manager.py
+    diff -u github/sagecell/contrib/vm/container_manager.py container_manager.py > local.patch
+    ```

+2. Pull the latest branch to your saved repository and look over changes:

+    ```bash
+    cd github/sagecell/ && git pull && cd && diff -u container_manager.py github/sagecell/contrib/vm/container_manager.py
+    ```

+3. If everything looks OK to you, apply your patch over new version of the script:

+    ```bash
+    cp github/sagecell/contrib/vm/container_manager.py . && patch container_manager.py local.patch
+    ```

+4. Build the new version of the master container and deploy:

+    ```bash
     ./container_manager.py -m --deploy
     ```

     Note that after the new version is started, the script will wait for a couple hours to make sure that users in the middle of interacting with the old one have finished their work.
-7. If you want to first test the new version while keeping the old one in production, run instead
+5. If you want to first test the new version while keeping the old one in production, run instead

     ```bash
     ./container_manager.py -m -t